 The company has prescribed the policies of the related transaction in the future that the related transaction need to be in line with the general business nature of the company without company profit transferring to the shareholders, the committee or the related person to the company.
-The company audit committee will consider reasonability of the transactions based on pricing conditions and transactions terms whether it is in accordance with the general business nature of the company and to compare pricing with the third party without involving stakeholders in such related transactions consideration.
-However at the end of the consideration, the audit committee will approve the related transaction and propose to the board of directors for another approval.
+The company audit committee will consider reasonability of the transactions based on pricing conditions and transactions terms whether it is in accordance with the general business nature of the company and to compare pricing with the third party without involving stakeholders in such related transactions, the audit committee will approve the related transaction and propose to the board of directors for another approval.